-Primarily used to keep hearing aids clean, friends at JH Audio recommended Jodi-Vac cleaning pump .
+Primarily used to keep hearing aids clean, friends at JH Audio recommended this in-ear vac, Jodi-Vac cleaning pump .
 I use the “Consumer” model which seems to work just fine yet the is also a great choice.
 Just be sure to keep the tip and tube clean.
 I tend to dip the needle in the cleaning solution and then, while the pump is on, plunge the needle into the cleaning tube.
 Seems to do the trick.

-Silica Gel Packets Desiccant Dehumidifiers
+Silica Gel Packets Desiccant for IEMs

 After the show, try to let your IEM’s air out a bit before putting them back in a case.
 I tend to throw a Silica Gel Packet (Desiccant) in the case.
 This helps combat moisture.
 Quick and easy.
 Tip: Grab the “Indicating Packs” if you would like to keep an eye on when the pack no longer is absorbing moisture.

-Flashlight This process is best done in the daylight but the take away is you want to have plenty of light to see any other issues BELOW the hole opening.
+This process is best done in the daylight but the take away is you want to have plenty of light to see any other issues BELOW the hole opening.
 IEM’s come in many different colors— some easier than others to see the “tubes” within the IEM.